About broadband internet and cell service — information for real estate buyers in Sullivan County, NY

 Cell Phone Service

 Verizon Wireless tends to have the best coverage in Sullivan County.
-AT&T coverage is more hit or miss, but there are a few areas where AT&T coverage is somewhat better.
+AT&T coverage is more hit or miss, but AT&T has been playing catch up and there are some areas where AT&T coverage is better than Verizon.
 Narrowsburg, for example, has very good AT&T coverage but little to no Verizon coverage.
-Sprint will roam for voice in most of the Verizon Wireless service areas (but for voice only, not EVDO or LTE data).
-Nextel and T-Mobile users have much more limited coverage here; you'll generally find service along the Route 17 corridor but much spottier when you get away from Route 17.
+Sprint will roam for voice in most of the Verizon Wireless service areas (but for voice only, not LTE data).
+T-Mobile users have much more limited coverage here; you'll generally find service along the Route 17 corridor but much spottier when you get away from Route 17.

 If cell service is important to you, be prepared to change carriers.
-Sure, you may still have 9 months left on your AT&T contract, but you may have to break it and switch to Verizon to get cell reception here.
+Sure, you may still have 9 months left on your AT&T contract, but you may have to break it and switch to Verizon (or vice versa) to get cell reception here.

 If you don't get cell service at your house, all is not lost.
 If you have a land line, you can just forward your cell to your landline when you get close to your house, and turn off forwarding when you leave to go back to the city.
 It works surprisingly well, and even the most 24/7 connected people can adapt pretty well.
 Or if you get weak cell service, for example, standing on your deck or at the top of your driveway, a cell booster (see Wireless Internet above) may solve your cellular problem.
 Cell boosters also come in mobile versions for use in your car.